-10.4.3 Transfer of Non-Nuclear Systems and Nuclear Instrumentation and Control Systems (Depot availabilities only).
+10.4.3 Transfer of Non-Nuclear Systems and Nuclear Systems That Do Not Affect Reactor Plant Safety Or Operations (Depot Availabilities Only).
 During depot availabilities, large amounts of work will be performed on ship's systems.
-Formal work control practices in place by a shipyard enable Ship's Force to transfer non-nuclear systems and Nuclear Instrumentation and Control systems to the shipyard.
+Formal work control practices in place by a shipyard enable Ship's Force to transfer non-nuclear systems and Nuclear systems not required for maintaining reactor plant conditions to the shipyard (example nuclear systems include Nuclear Instrumentation and Control systems and non-operation impacting reactor support systems).
 Transfer of systems is the process by which Ship's Force transfers the authority to approve all actions within a system or portion of a system to a shipyard and subsequent return of systems back to Ship's Force prior to major events.
 Systems, or portions of systems, are transferred with or without transferring the ability to operate ship's equipment.
 By transferring a system or portion of a system to the shipyard, the shipyard is responsible for authorizing all work, testing and equipment operation within the boundary transferred.
 Transfer of systems does not diminish a Commanding Officer's overall responsibility for the safety of personnel, equipment and the ship.
 Although other activities may perform work within the boundaries and Ship's Force normally retains responsibility for operating ship's equipment, all actions (i.e., work, testing, equipment operations, etc.) within the boundary must be approved by the shipyard.